dklassic/GDC-transcript/.github/CONTRIBUTING.md

 ## Financial Contribution

-GDC-transcript uses [Whipser](https://github.com/openai/whisper)'s large model to transcribe for best accuracy which costs money, extra tools take time to development.
+GDC-transcript uses [Whipser](https://github.com/openai/whisper)'s large model to transcribe for best accuracy which costs money, extra tools take time to develop.
 The ongoing development and transcription of the project can be supported via [KoFi](https://ko-fi.com/dkliao).